Is Grand Strand, South Carolina a Good Region to Move To?

 • Grand Strand offers affordable coastal living with a cost of living below the national average.

-• The region is ideal for families, retirees, and young professionals seeking a vibrant community.
+• The region is ideal for families, retirees, and young professionals seeking a more active local rhythm.

 • Anchor places like Myrtle Beach and Surfside Beach provide diverse lifestyle options.